Hayzedak/HNG3/README.md

 python3 app.py
 ```

-2. Start the Celery worker: In another terminal
+2. Start the Celery worker: In another terminal, ensure you activate the virtual env.

     ```
     celery -A tasks worker --loglevel=info